Ivan-T4/Capstone-Project-California-Housing-Price/README.md

 | **Transformed XGBoost Regressor (Tuned)** | 46,564 | 29,966 | 0.159 |

 Using machine learning, the model **reduced RMSE by over 50%** compared to the baseline approach.

 ---

-## Additional Information

-It’s important to note that this dataset does not represent individual houses.
-Instead, each row corresponds to a census block group, which is a small geographic area defined by the US Census.
-The features such as `total_rooms`, `total_bedrooms`, and `population `are aggregated values for that block group, and the target variable (`median_house_value`) represents the median house price within that group.

----